sandeeprvarma/Devops/README.md

 # Devops
-Repos contains all the devops related command and notes
+Repos contains the roadmap I am following and learings to become a DevOps.